Netflix's New Series Broken Takes On JUUL & The Vaping Crisis

-In an upcoming original series, Netflix is tackling the national vaping crisis that’s left 39 dead and over 2,000 sick.
-The Broken docuseries — which will air on Netflix on November 27 — will look into issues within four big industries in America: vaping, plastic, counterfeit beauty products, and pre-made furniture.
-In a trailer released Wednesday, you'll get a sneak peek of each episode, including snippets from an interview with the cofounder of JUUL.
+In an upcoming original series, Netflix is tackling the vaping crisis that’s left 39 dead and over 2,000 sick in the United States.
+The Broken docuseries — which will air on Netflix on 27 November — will look into issues within four big industries in America: vaping, plastic, counterfeit beauty products, and pre-made furniture.
+In a trailer released Wednesday, you'll get a sneak peek of each episode, including snippets from an interview with the co-founder of JUUL.

 Broken's vaping episode focuses on JUUL products and their use among adolescents.
 “We have seen a rise in youth use of e-cigarettes that is unprecedented in our history,” an expert says in the trailer, over shots of teens exhaling billows of vape smoke.
 "We are absolutely against any use of our product by minors," asserts JUUL cofounder Adam Bowen says in the trailer.